amyers2/recipes/10 Food/White Rice.md

 - ½ tsp salt (heaping)
 - 1.75 cups water (1:1.75 rice to water ratio)
   (*This ratio seems to help make the rice a bit stickier.*)
+- Optional
 	- Avocado oil (maybe 1 tsp)
 	- Vegetables as desired

 ## Instructions